-Fish population surveys and metrics.-- The Mississippi Department of Wildlife, Fisheries, and Parks has been conducting standardized electrofishing monitoring in Ross Barnett Reservoir since 1989.
-Electrofishing surveys are conducted in fall following methods described in Miranda (2005) and similar to those described by Miranda and Boxrucker (2009).
-Over the study period there have been changes in electrofishing equipment and personnel, but electrofishing protocols and sampling design have remained steady.
+Fish population surveys and metrics.—The Mississippi Department of Wildlife, Fisheries and Parks has been conducting standardized electrofishing monitoring in Ross Barnett Reservoir since 1989.
+Electrofishing surveys are conducted in fall following methods described in Miranda (2005) and Miranda and Boxrucker (2009).
+There have been changes in electrofishing equipment and personnel, but electrofishing protocols and sampling design have remained consistent over the study period.
 Multiple samples lasting 0.25-0.5 h each were taken in fall along the reservoir shorelines at sites selected with systematic random sampling throughout the perimeter of the reservoir.
 All Largemouth Bass collected were measured for total length and weight.

-Fish length, weight, and count data were organized into 15 correlated metrics descriptive of Largemouth Bass population status including population density, size structure, and body condition.
+Fish length, weight, and count data were organized into 16 correlated metrics descriptive of Largemouth Bass population status including population density, size structure, and body condition.
 Despite predictable redundancies in metrics, we considered the full set to avoid the need for choosing metrics, but accounted for correlation among metrics in our analyses (more in Data analysis section).
 Population density metrics included catch per hour of fish <8 in, 8-11.9 in, 12-14.9 in, and >15 in.
-Size structure metrics included median length of fish <12 in, median length of fish >12 in, and percentage of fish <8 in, 8-11.9 in, 12-14.9 in, and >15 in.
+These length groups correspond to those conventionally applied to length-structure analysis of Largemouth Bass populations (Neumann et al. 2012).
+Size structure metrics included median length of fish <12 in, median length of fish >12 in, median length of the largest 10% of the catch, and percentage of fish <8 in, 8-11.9 in, 12-14.9 in, and >15 in.
 Body condition metrics included relative condition index of fish <8 in, 8-11.9 in, 12-14.0 in, >15 in, and the slope (b) of the logarithmic weight-length regression.
 The relative condition index (Kn) was computed as the observed individual weight divided by the expected weight estimated with weight-length equations fitted separately to all of the Largemouth Bass and Spotted Bass collected during the 28-year period.
 Separation of relative abundance, size structure, and body condition into size classes within the Largemouth Bass length range was expected to enhance our ability to discriminate among years by providing a more detailed description of the population.

-Fishery surveys and metrics.-- Creel surveys were implemented in 1986-2015, except 1997, 2000, and 2002.
+Fishery surveys and metrics.—Creel surveys were implemented in 1986-2015, except 1997, 2000, and 2002 during randomly selected time periods.
 Roving creel surveys were implemented in 1986-1996, and access creel surveys in 1998-2015.
 Roving and access creel survey procedures, and estimation of metrics, followed the methodology described by Jones and Pollock (2012).
-Data collected included fishing effort (hours fished x number in party), aggregate weight harvested, number harvested, and number of fish released.
+Data collected included fishing effort (hours fished x number in party), aggregate weight harvested, number harvested, and number of fish released by major taxa groups.
 The number of fish released was an estimate made by the party when solicited by the creel clerk.
 Creel surveys combined Largemouth Bass and Spotted Bass M. punctulatus because when querying anglers about black bass released it was impractical to segregate by species.
 In Ross Barnett Reservoir, Largemouth Bass have represented 84% of the black bass collected by electrofishing since 1989, so we assumed that the majority of the catch was Largemouth Bass.